openego/eDisGo/doc/index.rst

   to determine grid expansion needs and costs based on measures most commonly taken by German distribution grid operators
-* Multiperiod optimal power flow based on julia package PowerModels.jl optimizing storage positioning and/or operation as well as generator dispatch with regard to minimizing grid expansion costs
+* Multiperiod optimal power flow based on julia package PowerModels.jl optimizing storage positioning and/or operation (Currently not maintained) as well as generator dispatch with regard to minimizing grid expansion costs
 * Temporal complexity reduction
-* Heuristic for grid-supportive generator curtailment
+* Heuristic for grid-supportive generator curtailment (Currently not maintained)
-* Heuristic grid-supportive battery storage integration
+* Heuristic grid-supportive battery storage integration (Currently not maintained)

 Currently, a method to optimize the flexibility that can be provided by electric vehicles through controlled charging is being implemented.